geeksville/Micro-RTSP/README.md

 ## Example arduino/ESP32 usage

+This library will work standalone, but it is _super_ easy to use if your app is platform.io based.
+Just "pio lib install Micro-RTSP" to pull the latest version from their library server.
+If you want to use the OV2640 camera support you'll need to be targeting the espressif32 platform in your project.

 ## Example posix/linux usage

 There is a small standalone example [here](/test/RTSPTestServer.cpp).
 You can build it by following [these](/test/README.md) directions.